kaushal91/Deep-Learning/README.md

 We train a fully connected neural network with one hidden layer using stochastic gradient descent.

 ## 3_regularization
-We study the effects of various normalization schemes, e.g. L2, dropout, max norm, and decaing learning rates.
+We study the effects of various normalization schemes, e.g. L2, dropout, max norm, and decaying learning rates.
 We implement them in a neural network with two fully connected hidden layers.

 ## 4_convolutions
 We introduce convolutions into our neural networks, along with pooling.
 We develop a neural network with the so-called "Inception module."